How to Crochet: Getting Started for Beginners

 It’s also wise to pay attention to this when working

 Crochet patterns often look like some sort of code, and if you don’t know the abbreviations, deciphering this code will be virtually impossible!

 Because there are only six stitches, there aren’t a lot of abbreviations.
 They are pretty simple to remember since they are only two letters long!

 Triple or Treble Crochet

-If you’re going to crochet, you’ll need to memorize these abbreviations because they aren’t listed on every pattern; however, they are listed in most pattern books!
+If you’re going to crochet, you’ll need to memorize these abbreviations because they aren’t listed on every pattern; however, they are listed in the back of most pattern books.
 Once you start crocheting, you quickly get the hang of reading a pattern.

 Reading a Pattern